-The Board of Trustees discusses and reviews the overall development of the Alexander von Humboldt Institute for Internet and Society and secures the structural independence of the institute.
+The Supervisory Body discusses and reviews the overall development of the Alexander von Humboldt Institute for Internet and Society and secures the structural independence of the institute.
 It consists of one representative of each of the shareholders, one representative of the funding institution »Gesellschaft zur Förderung der Internetforschung gGmbH” (GFI) and further distinguished researchers or managers from the scientific community.
 The members of this board decide on strategic principles and standards of the Institute and oversee the management.
-The first HIIG Board of Trustees consists of the following members:
+The first HIIG Supervisory Body consists of the following members:

 Prof. Dr. Otfried Jarren

 Prorector for Human and Social Science at the University Zurich

 Prof. Dr. Otfried Jarren studied mass communication and media research, political science and European ethnology in Münster, Germany.
 From 1998 to 2008 he was the head of the Institute of Mass Communication and Media Research Zürich (IPMZ).
 Additionally, he was a reviewer of the German Research Foundation from 2001 to 2005.
 Subjects of particular interest in his research and publications are political communication, media regulation, media shift and social change.
 Since August 2008 he is the prorector of human and social sciences and a member of the executive board of the University of Zurich.

 Representatives of Shareholders